nasa/oceandata-notebooks/README.md

 > [!IMPORTANT]
 > - Edit notebooks in JupyterLab so Jupytext can do its magic.
 > - Create new notebooks under the `notebooks` folder, starting from a copy of `COPYME.ipynb`.
-> - If a notebook is missing from the `notebooks` folder, but its paired ".py" file is present under
->   the `src/notebooks` folder, open a terminal from the project root and run `jupytext --sync src/notebooks/**/*.py`.

 Keeping notebooks in a code repository presents challenges for collaboration and curation, because notebooks can contain very large blobs of binary outputs and include